PhilaMkhungeki/Module_02__PHIMKH25478_FTO2505_A_MKHUNGEKI_SDF01/README.md

 # 👋 Hi, I'm Phila

-🌱 Beginner Software Developer | 🚀 Excited to Learn & Build
+🌱 Beginner Software Developer

 ---

 ## 🎯 About Me

-- 💡 I'm currently learning **GitHub and version control** before diving into coding.
+- 💡 I am an aspiring software developer currently learning **GitHub and version control** before diving into coding.
 - 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
-- 🤖 I love problem-solving and working on creative projects.
+- 🤖 I love learning new developing skills, problem-solving and working on creative projects.
+I want to be able to solve business challenges through innovative technology.
-- 🔥 Looking forward to building my first real-world application.
+- 🔥 Most of all I am looking forward to building my first real-world application.

 ---